 “Did you kill your daughter?”

 This book was pretty intense and held my interest from the beginning.
 The story is told from three points of view.
 Sophia’s mother Jill, a woman named Bea, as well as an anonymous young woman’s journal.
-There were times when the book was a little wordy and sometimes it took me a minute to catch up with whose point of view it was, but for the most part it flowed well.
+The book flowed well.
 Quite a lot of information was given out early in the book and so it made it a bit easier to guess what might have happened.
-But there were still some great twists and turns and I was anxious to see what would happen next.
+But there were still some great twists and turns and I was really anxious to see what would happen next.